ruuda/blog/posts/model-facts-not-your-problem-domain.md

 storing all watering events seems ridiculous.
-But when immutable is your default, keeping historical data is the natural thing to do: mutating things in place is a storage space optimization, and in my case it would be entirely premature.
+But when immutable is your default, keeping historical data is the natural thing to do: mutating rows in place is a storage space optimization, and in my case it would be entirely premature.

 Now, a few weeks later, I want to make the watering schedule adaptive.